Annuity Calculator- How to Calculate Annuity Value

 How Much Annuity to Expect?

-If you start investing Rs.
-30,000 per month from the age of 40, and your investment gains an average interest of 7% per annum, you will accumulate approximately Rs.
-1.6 Crores by the time you turn 60.
-At 6% per annum, this corpus can fetch you approximately Rs.
-80,000 per month as a steady income stream post-retirement.
+If you start investing ₹30,000 per month from the age of 40, and your investment gains an average interest of 7% per annum, the total corpus you accumulate by the time you turn 60 can be estimated using the Future Value of Annuity formula:

-Annuities are the best forms of savings if you are looking at safety, stability, and inflation-beating returns, in other words, post-retirement income stream.
+Annuities are the best forms of savings if you are looking at safety, stability, and inflation-beating

-For the ultimate peace of mind, you must invest your hard-earned money in insurance companies that have legacy and credibility in the market.
+For the ultimate peace of mind, you must invest your hard-earned money in insurance companies that have a legacy and credibility in the market.
 After all, you are planning for several decades ahead-it is best to be in safe hands.

 Taxation of Annuities